 It's not easy being green when you're traveling to exotic scuba diving locations.
 But here are some tips to help you reduce your carbon footprint on your next dive vacation.

-"Before you hit the beach you slather on the sunscreen, right?
+1. Choose an eco-friendly sunscreen.
+Before you hit the beach you slather on the sunscreen, right?
 Well, not just any sunscreen.
-A new study finds that the chemicals found in sunscreen are also killing off coral reefs worldwide - specifically via a process called coral bleaching.
+A new study finds that the chemicals found in sunscreen are also killing off coral reefs worldwide by contributing to coral bleaching.

 The study, published in the U.S. journal Environmental Health Perspectives, estimates up to 6,000 metric tons of sunscreen wash off ocean-goers each year.
 And, up to 10 percent of reefs are threatened by sunscreen-induced bleaching.
 The popular brands of sunscreen tested included four common ingredients: paraben, cinnamate, benzophenone and a camphor derivative.

 What can you do?
 Although we know we need to address looming conservation problems threatening coral reefs, including pollution, overfishing and sedimentation, there are simple things that you can do as well.